myDevicesIoT/cayenne-docs/docs/FEATURES.md

 * Wireless sensors that can move independently from the device they’re connected to.
 * Custom Widgets for devices that may be stationary or may move.

-**Asset tracking visualization**<br/>
+**Asset tracking visualization**

 After setting up asset tracking on all your connected devices, Cayenne gives you an easy way to visualize their current and past locations.
-The [Device Map widget](#device-map-features) allows you to view the location history of a single device and any connected sensors.
-Using the [Project Map widget](#project-map-features), you can examine the location and history for multiple devices at once. <br/>
+The [Device Map widget](#features-asset-tracking-map-tracking-features-device-map-features) allows you to view the location history of a single device and any connected sensors.
+Using the [Project Map widget](#features-asset-tracking-map-tracking-features-project-map-features), you can examine the location and history for multiple devices at once. <br/>

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160712114534/Device-Tracking-map-highlight.png" width="600" height="363" alt="Asset Tracking"><br/><br/></p>